 Loan Proration Formula

-How to Apply for Federal Direct Subsidized/Unsubsidized Loan
+How to Apply for or Accept a Federal Direct Subsidized/Unsubsidized Loan

 Step 1 – Complete the FAFSA